Kalle Päätalo

-Biography
+Early life

-Päätalo was born and spent his childhood in the village of Jokijärvi in Taivalkoski.
-Kalle was the second oldest of eight children.
+Päätalo was born on 11 November 1919, and spent his childhood in the village of Taivalkoski, Oulu Province, Finland.
+Päätalo was the second oldest of eight children.
 Before Him, Toivo was born, but he died as a baby.
-After Kalle, another son and five girls were born into the family.
+After Päätalo, another son and five girls were born into the family.
 The oldest sister was Martta Aili (later Siljola, Keskisimonen and Lohilahti, 1922–1974).
 The next sibling was Brother Manne (born January 1, 1925), he died as a victim of a stabbing on September 2, 1947.
 After Manne, the family welcomed four girls: Kaarina, Edith, Terttu and Aune.

-Päätalo was born in Taivalkoski, Province of Oulu, into poor circumstances.
-His father, a lumberjack, suffered from periodical mental disorders, and Kalle had to maintain his family from the age of 14 in his father's profession.
+His father, a lumberjack, suffered from mental disorders, and Päätalo had to maintain his family from the age of 14 in his father's profession.
 At the same time, he dreamed about becoming a writer and read avidly, being much influenced by Jack London's Martin Eden and Mika Waltari's guidebook for aspiring writers.
 His war service in Winter War and Continuation War was cut short by being wounded.
 After the wars, he moved to Tampere where he studied at technical school, becoming a building contractor, and wrote short stories that were published in various magazines.
 He was married twice and had two daughters by the second marriage.
+Kalle Päätalo had autism spectrum disorder.